-If you’re looking for a natural alternative to health care, cupping is an option that you should totally consider.
+If you’re looking for a natural alternative to health care, Cupping therapy is an option that you should totally consider.

 What is cupping therapy?

-As mentioned, cupping therapy is an age-old practice that has been practiced by ancient cultures.
-It wasn’t until recently, however, that it became popularized in the mainstream when celebrities and athletes started displaying circular purplish-red spots on their bodies, including the most decorated US swimmer, Michael Phelps, and actresses Gwyneth Paltrow and Jennifer Aniston.
-The public at-large were, of course, curious about those spots, and when it was revealed that they were the result of cupping, well, cupping therapy blew up.
+As mentioned, cupping is an age-old practice that has been practiced by ancient cultures.
+It wasn’t until recently, however, that it became popularized in the mainstream as alternative and complementary medicine when celebrities and athletes started displaying circular purplish-red spots on their bodies, including the most decorated US swimmer, Michael Phelps, and actresses Gwyneth Paltrow and Jennifer Aniston.
+The public at-large were, of course, curious about those spots, and when it was revealed that they were the result of cupping, well, cupping blew up.

 - Inflammation reduction

 Those who practice cupping therapy swear by it.
 In fact, at our spa, we have several clients who see us on a regular basis, and more often than not, first-time clients schedule additional appointments and continue to keep coming back again and again.